mbucheg/Tasks/questions_day_07.md

 Then, answer Q6 and Q7.

 ### Q8
-**What sets GangSTR apart from other STR genotyping tools?**
+**What sets GangSTR apart from other STR genotyping tools?** \
-Your answer here
+GangSTR can genotype both short and expanded tandem repeats (TRs), whereas most next generation sequencing (NGS) are incapable of capturing highly repetitive regions of the genome.
+It takes information from paired-end reads and bringts them into a unified model to estimate maximum likelikhood TR lengths.
+According to the article, GangSTR outperforms other methods in accuracy and speed.
+HipSTR:
+exSTRa:
+Long read technologies (Third generation sequencing):

 ### Q9
-**What types of information does GangSTR use for STR genotyping?**
-Your answer here
+**What types of information does GangSTR use for STR genotyping?** < Your answer here